 It has a whopping 80 chapels (give or take a few), making it the world’s largest cathedral by volume!
 Trust me when I say, this is huge.

-Afterwards, pop over to Casa Morales that has some of the best tapas around.
+Afterwards, pop over to Casa Morales which has some of the best tapas around.

 3.)
 Giralda Tower

-Climb the tower, see the views and take some comfy shoes, it’s still a relatively high tower.
+Climb the tower, see the views and wear comfy shoes, it’s still a relatively high tower.

 4.)
 Space Metropol Parasol

 If you’re looking for views over Seville, pop to the Space Metropol Parasol at La Encarnación square.
 Opened a few years ago, it’s one of Seville’s newest and coolest things to see.
 Once here, make sure to take a stroll around the upper levels (especially around sunset).

 It gives a totally unique perspective of Seville.

 It really is beautiful and also pretty cheap.